blackat/blackat.github.io/_drafts/2019-10-15-angular-ivy-next.md

 #### JIT (development mode)

-Imperative code is generated at rutime.
+Imperative code is generated at runtime.
 TypeScript is transpiled (`tsc`) into JavaScript, decorators (`@Component`) invoke the compiler.

 #### AoT

-Imperative code is generated at build time. `ngc` compiles TypeScript code into JavaScript and pre-compile the decorators into imperative code to be rendered in the browser avoiding the cost of rutime compilation.
+Imperative code is generated at build time. `ngc` compiles TypeScript code into JavaScript and pre-compile the decorators into imperative code to be rendered in the browser avoiding the cost of runtime compilation.

 ### Angular architecture